glpi-project/android-inventory-library/README.md

 ## Code Example

-It's easy to implement in your code
+It's easy to implement in your code, as you can see in the following examples

-# Java:
+### Java

 ```java
 InventoryTask inventoryTask = new InventoryTask(MainActivity.this, "Agent_v1.0", new InventoryTask.OnTaskCompleted() {